openebs-archive/openebs-docs/docs/snapshots.md

 demo-vol1-claim       Bound     default-demo-vol1-claim-1246175738         5G         RWO            	openebs-jiva-default        3h
 ```

-If you are running any application, you can  mount the **demo-snap-vol-claim** PersistentVolumeClaim into a new percona-snapshot pod to get the contents during the particular point of period.
-While deploying the percona-snapshot pod, you have to edit the deplyment yaml and mention the restored PersistentVolumeClaim name, volume name, and volume mount accordingly.
+If you are running any application, you can  mount the **demo-snap-vol-claim** PersistentVolumeClaim into a new application pod to get the contents at the point of snapshot has taken.
+While deploying the new application pod with this new restored PVC, you have to edit the application deployment yaml and mention the restored PersistentVolumeClaim name, volume name, and volume mount accordingly.

 ## Deleting a Snapshot